Author Archive

 How to edit single listing layout using Elementor

-Editing Custom post type with Elementor Theme Builder requires having Elementor Pro, which we recommend, or Pro Elements add-on.
+Editing Custom post type with Elementor Theme Builder requires having Elementor Pro

 If you bought the theme after version 1.9.20, your single listing template for Theme Builder will be imported with the Setup Wizard.